Celebrate the luck of the Irish with these easy and delicious St. Patrick’s Day recipes.

-The basic ingredients are fried egg, thick bacon, black pudding, sausage, tomato, mushrooms, beans, and hash browns.
+The basic ingredients are fried eggs, thick bacon, black pudding, sausage, tomato, mushrooms, beans, and hash browns.

-Colcannon is a creamy mix of buttery, fluffy potatoes and fresh greens such as cabbage or kale.
+Colcannon is a creamy mix of buttery, fluffy spuds and fresh greens, such as cabbage or kale.

 It’s a very flexible dish, and this recipe gives lots of options if you want to get adventurous with your spuds.

-Irish stew was invented as a culinary antidepressant for the drizzly Irish winters.
-Or at least that’s my theory.
+This filling stew was invented as a culinary antidepressant for the drizzly Irish winters.

-If there’s snow in the St. Patrick’s Day forecast, you might want to get a pot of this classic comfort food bubbling on the stove.
+If there’s snow on the St. Patrick’s Day forecast, get a pot of this bubbling on the stove.
 You won’t regret it!

-Soda bread is a thick, Irish quick bread made with buttermilk and baking soda rather than yeast.
+Irish soda bread is a thick quick bread made with buttermilk and baking soda rather than yeast.

-At first glance, it looks like a thick, dense slab, but that crusty exterior hides a perfectly moist and fluffy crumb.
+At first glance, it looks like a hard, dense slab.
+But that crusty exterior hides a perfectly moist and fluffy crumb.